Vineet-Sharma1927/InkSight/DEPLOYMENT.md

 ## Step 6: Testing the Deployment

 1. Visit your Vercel deployment URL
+2. **Test Authentication**:
+   - Click "Sign Up" to create a new account
+   - Verify you receive a confirmation email (if email verification is enabled)
+   - Log in with your credentials
+   - Test the "Forgot Password" functionality
+3. **Test Patient Management**:
-2. Test creating a new patient/test
+   - Create a new patient/test
-3. Test viewing patient data
+   - View patient data
+   - Navigate between different images in the test form
+4. **Test Data Persistence**:
+   - Check that responses are saved in both Firebase Firestore and MongoDB
-4. Check that all API calls to the backend are working correctly
+   - Verify that all API calls to the backend are working correctly
+5. **Test Navigation**:
+   - Verify that the Previous/Next image buttons work
+   - Test that saved responses load correctly when navigating back

 ## Troubleshooting

+### Firebase Authentication Issues:
+- **"Auth domain not authorized"**: Make sure your Vercel domain is added to Firebase's Authorized domains list
+- **Environment variables not working**: Ensure all `NEXT_PUBLIC_FIREBASE_*` variables are set in Vercel
+- **"Firebase config missing"**: Check browser console for which specific environment variable is missing
+- **Login/Signup not working**: Verify that Email/Password authentication is enabled in Firebase Console
+- **Firestore permission denied**: Check your Firestore security rules allow authenticated users to read/write

 ### Backend Issues:
 - **Database Connection Errors**: Verify your MongoDB connection string and network access settings